niravcodes/niravcodes.github.io/_posts/2020-06-09-flappy-millennial-an-html5-canvas-game.md

 So I had to put together a set of tools to convert my modern javascript dialect to standard javascript understood by most browsers.
 Without this process, my code wouldn't work on current mobile browsers and slightly outdated or extended support editions of desktop browsers.
 It isn't a particularly difficult thing to do, because these tool makers have already put in all the effort.

 First we pass our javascript through Babel with plugins that convert to ES5 javascript.
-Then output is then passed to Browserify, which reads all the imports and requires, and puts all the code together in a single, huge file.
-That file is finally passed to Google closure compiler, which minifies the code and in our case, outputs a file that's half the size of the unminified code.
+Then output is then passed to Browserify, which reads all the `import`s and `require`s, and puts all the code together in a single, huge file.
+That file is finally passed to Google closure compiler, which minifies the code and in our case, creates a file that's half the size of the unminified code but with the exact behavior.

 I could have used something like Gulp to create this pipeline, but this time it isn't too complicated so a simple bash script did the trick.

     #! /bin/bash
     echo "Rebuilding Game"
     rm -rf dist
     mkdir -p dist/js
     cp index_dist.html dist/index.html
     cp favicon.ico dist/favicon.ico
     echo "Copying Assets"
     cp -r assets dist/
     echo "Transpiling with Babel"
     npx babel js/library -d dist/js/library
     npx babel js/game.js -o dist/js/game.js
     npx babel js/LOGSCORE.js -o dist/js/LOGSCORE.js
     echo "Browserifying"
     npx browserify dist/js/game.js -o dist/js/game_browserify.js
     echo "Cleaning up"
     rm -rf dist/js/library
     echo "Minifying"
     npx google-closure-compiler --js=dist/js/game_browserify.js --js_output_file=dist/js/game.js --jscomp_off=checkVars
     rm dist/js/LOGSCORE.js
     # rm dist/js/game_browserify.js
     echo "Done! (ignore the warnings)"

 # Azure and Analytics